hannobraun/stepper/README.md

 ## Status

-This driver is currently in development.
-Please check back later.
+This driver is currently very basic in its capabilities.
+Its design is experimental, and more revisions to the API are expected.

 ## License